 What is a personality assessment and when does it work?

-Personality tests have become ubiquitous in organizations.
-You’ve likely taken at least one as part of applying for a job, organizational training, or a leadership development program and have a collection of letters, numbers, or colors that claim to describe who you are.
-Some may have resonated with you, others may have seemed more like horoscopes, and those are just the ones you remember.
-Have you ever wondered what these “tests” actually tell you, what their best use is, or the “right” way to take them?
-This post will explain what personality assessments measure, how they’re useful, and when they can be valuable tools for individual and team development.
+Employee personality testing has become ubiquitous in organizations.
+You’ve likely taken at least one or two personality assessments in the workplace as part of applying for a job, organizational training, or a leadership development program and have a collection of letters, numbers, or colors that claim to describe who you are.
+At least one employee personality assessment may have resonated with you while others may have seemed more like horoscopes (and those are just the ones you remember).
+Have you ever wondered what a “workplace personality assessment” actually tells you, how such assessments are best used, or the “right” way to take personality assessments in the workplace?
+This post will explain what personality testing for employees aims to do, how such assessments are useful, and when they can be valuable tools for individual and team development.

 What is Personality?

 First, what exactly do these psychological personality assessments in the workplace

 claim to measure?
 Personality is defined in many ways.
 One of the more comprehensive definitions is provided by Randy Larsen and David M. Buss: “the set of psychological traits and mechanisms within the individual that are organized and relatively enduring, and that influence his or her interactions with, and adaptations to, the intrapsychic, physical, and social environments.” (p.
 4).
 This seemingly complex definition illustrates how personality is more complicated than the typical list of traits or types that we usually associate with the term.
 For example, personality is more than just whether you are an extrovert or introvert.
 In fact, most people are not only one or the other, but some of both in varying degrees.
 The overarching concept of personality reflects relatively stable individual differences in how people think and behave in similar situations.